Maggi-Chen/Inspector/README.md

 ## Description

-DeBreak is a tool for assembly evaluation with long read data.
+Inspector is a tool for assembly evaluation with long read data.
 The input includes a contig file, long reads (PacBio CLR, PacBio HiFi, Oxford Nanopore, or mixed platform), and a reference genome (optional).
 The output includes A summary report, read-to-contig alignment file, a list of structrual errors and small-scale errors.
 This program was tested on a x86_64 Linux system with a 8GB physical memory.

 ## Depencency